 How Milburn Stone Built His Wealth?

-Stone’s income came from several different streams over his long career.
-Here is a breakdown of how he accumulated his fortune:
+Milburn Stone’s accumulated wealth came from diversified financial streams across his multi-decade career.
+Here is the exact breakdown of how the legendary character actor built his fortune:

 Gunsmoke Salary